Illustration: Early history

 1600s Japan saw the origination of Ukiyo-e, an influential illustration style characterised by expressive line, vivid colour and subtle tones, resulting from the ink-brushed wood block printing technique.
-Subjects included traditional folk tales, popular figures and every day life.
+Subjects included traditional folk tales, popular figures and everyday life.
 Hokusai's The Great Wave off Kanagawa is a famous image of the time.

 During the 16th and 17th centuries in Europe, the main reproduction processes for illustration were engraving and etching.
 In 18th Century England, a notable illustrator was William Blake (1757–1827), who used relief etching.
 By the early 19th century, the introduction of lithography substantially improved reproduction quality.

 19th century

 In Europe, notable figures of the early 19th Century were John Leech, George Cruikshank, Dickens illustrator Hablot Knight Browne, and, in France, Honoré Daumier.
 All contributed to both satirical and "serious" publications.
 At this time, there was a great demand for caricature drawings encapsulating social mores, types and classes.

 The British humorous magazine Punch (1841–2002) built on the success of Cruikshank's Comic Almanac (1827–1840) and employed many well-regarded illustrators, including Sir John Tenniel, the Dalziel Brothers, and Georges du Maurier.
 Although all fine art trained, their reputations were gained primarily as illustrators.

 Historically, Punch was most influential in the 1840s and 1850s.
 The magazine was the first to use the term "cartoon" to describe a humorous illustration and its widespread use led to John Leech being known as the world's first "cartoonist".
 In common with similar magazines such as the Parisian Le Voleur, Punch realised good illustration sold as well as good text.
 With publication continuing into the 21st Century, Punch chronicles a gradual shift in popular illustration, from reliance on caricature to sophisticated topical observation.